 Scholarship and award amounts vary.
 They range from partial to full tuition for the academic year.
 Scholarships and awards are subject to financial availability.
 The college reserves the right to reduce or rescind the scholarship or award if financial circumstances dictate.

 Scholarships may not be deferred.
 The recipients must use the scholarship and/or award in the year it is given.

 Who Is Eligible?

-Students entering or currently in a degree program may apply for scholarships and awards.
-All recipients must be in good academic standing with a minimum grade point average of 2.00 for continuing undergraduate students, 3.40 for new transfer undergraduate students, 3.30 for entering graduate students and 3.50 for continuing graduate students.
+Undergraduate students entering or currently in a degree program may apply for scholarships and awards.
+All recipients must be in good academic standing with a minimum grade point average of 2.00 for continuing undergraduate students.

 CUNY Employees receiving a tuition waver are not eligible for Brooklyn College Foundation scholarships.

 To be considered for a general undergraduate scholarship (a scholarship that is not administered by an academic department), you must take the following steps:

 - Complete an application, including the personal statement.

 - File a FAFSA by February 16th.

 - Arrange for the submission of two letters of recommendation.
 If you are a Brooklyn College student, at least one letter must be from a faculty member at Brooklyn College; if you are not a Brooklyn College student, a letter from a teacher familiar with your current or most recent academic work is preferred.